Clearbanc plans to disrupt venture capital with ‘The 20-Min Term Sheet’

 “We’ve just figured out how to scale up really quickly,” Romanow said.

 The $1 billion it’s currently touting isn’t readily available.
-Romanow explains they’ve raised “enough to deploy $1 billion this year” but was careful to clarify they haven’t raised the full amount and don’t need to.
+Romanow explains they’ve raised “enough to deploy $1 billion this year,” but was careful to clarify they haven’t raised the full amount and don’t need to.
 Clearbanc is constantly raking in new cash from its revenue share agreements and is able to recycle and redeploy capital quickly.
-That, coupled with the several hundred million raised from limited partners including Upper90, other founders, family offices and university endowments that have not been made public, puts them in a position to invest 10 figures this year.
+That, coupled with the several hundred million raised from limited partners — including Upper90, other founders, family offices and university endowments that have not been made public — puts them in a position to invest 10 figures this year.

 Clearbanc is amongst a new class of capital-as-a-service businesses catering to startups that have either been rejected by VCs or turned their back on the equity-driven funding model.
 BlueVine, for example, offers startups $5,000 to $5 million credit lines.
 Lighter Capital invests $50,000 to $5 million in non-dilutive capital to SaaS businesses.
-And Corl, another alternative funder, similarly backs businesses using the revenue share model.
+And Corl, another alternative funder, similarly backs businesses using the revenue-share model.

 “Venture capital makes sense if you are building a new crazy piece of AI, or creating a new product line and going into a new country,” Romanow said.
 “When you are doing something that’s repeatable and scalable like ad spend, it doesn’t make sense to give up equity.”